See the man with the lonely eyes

-Putting weight on my left leg was more of a joy than usual.
+Putting weight on my left leg had been a joy.
+That knee wasn’t any happier than the rest of me -- in fact it hurt worse than usual.
 I knew that misstep at the job site Friday was going to come back to haunt me.
 Not doing my strengthening exercises didn’t help, either.

 The forty year-old face staring back at me from the bathroom mirror looked as tired as I felt.
 I ran my hand through my thick but prematurely gray hair; I needed a haircut.
 I patted my stomach and grimaced at how it jiggled.
-I promised once again to get back into shape -- like I had every day for the past five years or so.
+I promised once again to get back into shape -- like I had every day for the past five or so years.